storj-archived/core/CONTRIBUTING.md

 - Make 1x pull requests to get into the contributors list and website
 - Make 2x pull requests, we will send you a packet of stickers
 - Make 5x pull requests, and we will send you a t-shirt and more stickers
-- Make 10x pull requests, and you get a job interview with James + other swag
+- Make 10x pull requests, and you get a job interview + other swag

 If we miss a milestones (probably because we are working hard), just let us know so we can get you your swag.